 Scan the following Plug and Play code to program the scanner for a Wincor Nixdorf Beetle terminal.
+This bar code sets the baud rate to 115200 bps and the data format to 8 data bits, no parity, 1 stop bit.
 The following prefixes are programmed for each symbology: